Nuclear salt-water rocket: Advantages

 There are several advantages relative to conventional NTR designs.
 As the peak neutron flux and fission reaction rates would occur outside the vehicle, these activities could be much more vigorous than they could be if it was necessary to house them in a vessel (which would have temperature limits due to materials constraints).
 Additionally, a contained reactor can allow only a small percentage of its fuel to undergo fission at any given time; otherwise, it would overheat and melt down (or explode in a runaway fission chain reaction).
 The fission reaction in an NSWR is dynamic, and because the reaction products are exhausted into space, it does not have a limit on the proportion of fission fuel that reacts.
 In many ways, NSWRs combine the advantages of fission reactors and fission bombs.

 Because they can harness the power of what is essentially a continuous nuclear fission explosion, NSWRs would have both very high thrust and very high exhaust velocity, meaning that the rocket would accelerate quickly and be extremely efficient in terms of propellant usage.
-The combination of high thrust and high specific impulse is a rare trait in the rocket world.
-One design would generate 13 meganewtons of thrust at 66 km/s exhaust velocity (or 6,730 seconds ISP, compared to about 4.5 km/s (450 s ISP) exhaust velocity for the best chemical rockets as of February 2023).
+The combination of high thrust and high specific impulse (ISP) is a rare trait in the rocket world.
+One design would generate 13 meganewtons of thrust at 66 km/s exhaust velocity (6,730 seconds ISP), compared to about 4.5 km/s (450 seconds ISP) exhaust velocity for the best chemical rockets as of February 2023.

-The design and calculations discussed above are using 20-percent-enriched uranium salts.
+The design and calculations discussed above are using 20%-enriched uranium salts.
 However, it would be plausible to use another design which could achieve much higher exhaust velocities (4,725 km/s) and use a 30,000-tonne ice comet along with 7,500 tonnes of highly enriched uranium salts to propel a 300-tonne spacecraft up to 7.62% of the speed of light and potentially arrive at Alpha Centauri after a 60-year journey.

 "NSWRs share many of the features of Orion propulsion systems, except that NSWRs would generate continuous rather than pulsed thrust and may be workable on much smaller scales than the smallest feasible Orion designs (which are generally large, due to the requirements of the shock-absorber system and the minimum size of efficient nuclear explosives)."